 - 1 C. Inventory of signs - 2 1.
-Listing of all existing signs (description, size, dimensions, mounting type, post type, etc.) - 2.
+Listing of all existing signs (description, size, dimensions, mounting type, post type, 3 etc.) - 2.
 Approximate location of existing signs - 3.
 Description if the existing signs do not comply with current standards - 4.
-Proposed disposition (salvaged, relocated, replaced, etc.) - 7 Prior to issuance of NTP 2, Developer shall submit the Sign Inventory to ADOT.
+Proposed disposition (salvaged, relocated, replaced, etc.) - 7 Prior to issuance of NTP 2.
+Developer shall submit the Sign Inventory to ADOT.

-- 9 460.3.1 General - 10 Developer shall design traffic improvements that require Utility service in accordance with - 11 Section DR 430 of the TPs.
-Developer shall utilize ADOT standards, manuals, and guidelines - 12 for all Non-Maintained Elements to be owned by ADOT. - 13 Developer shall segregate lighting circuits based on the requirements of the authorities having - 14 jurisdiction.
+- 9 460.3.1 General - 10 Developer shall design traffic improvements that require Utility service in accordance with - Section DR 430 of the TPs.
+Developer shall utilize ADOT standards, manuals, and guidelines 11 - 12 for all Non-Maintained Elements to be owned by ADOT. - 13 Developer shall segregate lighting circuits based on the requirements of the authorities having - 14 jurisdiction.

-- 15 460.3.2 Traffic Operational Requirements - 16 Developer shall prepare an intersection/interchange Traffic Report(s) for the Project.
-Each - 17 Traffic Report must include all traffic analysis, including the following: - A. Cover page signed and stamped by a registered engineer - 19 B. Table of contents - 20 C. Discussion - 21 1.
-Purpose - Methodology - 23 3.
-Summary - 24 D. Calculations - Developer shall use a design year of 2035 for traffic analysis.
-Developer shall use the design year traffic projections from the MAG regional travel demand output provided in the RIDs (2013- - 27 08 MAG Travel Demand Model Output.zip).
-Developer shall assume heavy vehicles from the - 28 MAG model represent FHWA vehicle category classes 4 through 13, inclusive, for use in the - 20 MAG model represent 11 MA venice category classes 4 though 15, inclusive, for use in the - 29 design traffic loading forecast.
-Traffic intersections must not operate below an overall LOS C. - 30 Individual movement must not operate below LOS D. - 31 Prior to any highway Initial Design Submittal, Developer shall submit each Traffic Report(s) to - 32 ADOT. - 33 460.3.3 Pavement Markings - 34 Pavement marking layout must comply with the ADOT Signing and Marking Standard Drawings. - 35 Developer shall design a complete and functional pavement marking system for the Project that - 36 complies with the following requirements: - A. Provides for the orderly and predictable movement of all traffic; - B. Provides guidance and warnings as needed to ensure the safe and informed operation of individual elements of the traffic stream; and - 40 C. Consistent with pavement markings on the ADOT transportation system.
+- 15 460.3.2 Traffic Operational Requirements - Developer shall prepare an intersection/interchange Traffic Report(s) for the Project.
+Each 16 - 17 Traffic Report must include all traffic analysis, including the following: - A. Cover page signed and stamped by a registered engineer 18 - 19 B. Table of contents - 20 C. Discussion - 21 1.
+Purpose - 22 2.
+Methodology - 23 3.
+Summary - 24 D. Calculations - 25 Developer shall use a design year of 2035 for traffic analysis.
+Developer shall use the design year traffic projections from the MAG regional travel demand output provided in the RIDs (2013-26 - 08 MAG Travel Demand Model Output.zip).
+Developer shall assume heavy vehicles from the 27 - 28 - MAG model represent FHWA vehicle category classes 4 through 13, inclusive, for use in the - 29 design traffic loading forecast.
+Traffic intersections must not operate below an overall LOS C. - Individual movement must not operate below LOS D. 30 - 31 Prior to any highway Initial Design Submittal, Developer shall submit each Traffic Report(s) to - 32 ADOT. - 33 460.3.3 Pavement Markings - 34 Pavement marking layout must comply with the ADOT Signing and Marking Standard Drawings. - 35 Developer shall design a complete and functional pavement marking system for the Project that - complies with the following requirements: 36 - 37 A. Provides for the orderly and predictable movement of all traffic; - 38 B. Provides guidance and warnings as needed to ensure the safe and informed operation 39 of individual elements of the traffic stream; and - C. Consistent with pavement markings on the ADOT transportation system.
+40